leadmocha/libsbsdig/ReadMe.txt

     Int_t    fType;        // GEANT particle type (1 = primary)
-    Int_t    fMCtrackPID;  // GEANT particle ID (if any) Short_t  fOrigVolFlag; // Flag marking volume of production from the photon Double_t fXPMT;        // X coordinate of the PMT in transport coordinates Double_t fYPMT;        // Y coordinate of the PMT in transport coordinates Float_t  fNpe;         // Number of photoelectrons
+    Int_t    fMCtrackPID;  // GEANT particle ID (if any) Short_t  fOrigVolFlag; // Flag marking volume of production from the photon Float_t  fXPMT;        // X coordinate of the PMT in transport coordinates Float_t  fYPMT;        // Y coordinate of the PMT in transport coordinates Float_t  fNpe;         // Number of photoelectrons
     Double_t fTime;        // Arrival time at electronics Double_t fTDCtime[2];  // TDC rising and falling times values